 MEETING NOTICE AND INFORMATION

-WCPFC-SC12-2016/01
+WCPFC-SC12-2016/01 (Rev.01)

 In accordance with the Commission Rules of Procedure, the Twelfth Regular Session of the Scientific Committee of the Commission for the Conservation and Management of Highly Migratory Fish stocks in the Western and Central Pacific Ocean (WCPFC-SC12) will be held in Bali, Indonesia, 3-11 August 2016.
 The current Chair Mr Ludwig Kumoru has advised that he cannot continue to serve as the Chair of the SC12.
+Through an intersessional decision making process, Ms Berry Muller of the Republic of Marshall Islands was officially confirmed to be the Chair of the Twelfth Regular Session of the Scientific Committee (Circular No.: 2016/36).
 The venue of the meeting will be The Stones Hotel in Kuta, Bali Indonesia.

 The following documents are posted on the SC12 website with this Notice: